IIT-code-path-app/project-codepath/README.md

 ## Overview
 ### Description
 Cooking application that allows people to find cooking recipes suited to their taste.
-They can find cuisines based off their cooking level or a certain recipe that they're looking for.
+They can find recipes based off the ingredients they have, the time to make food, a certain food, or how much they know how to cook.

 ### App Evaluation
 [Evaluation of your app across the following attributes]